ashayp22/ashayp22/README.md

 # Miscellaneous

-- [Thin Lines](https://github.com/ashayp22/Thin-Lines) - Fun Graphy Theory game!
+- [Thin Lines](https://github.com/ashayp22/Thin-Lines) - Fun Graphy Theory game available on the iOS app store!
 Create the thinnest path in a basic graph to stay alive and earn points.
 Made using Dijkstra's algorithm.

-- [Blocky Chase](https://github.com/ashayp22/Blocky-Chase) - A.I.
+- [Blocky Chase](https://github.com/ashayp22/Blocky-Chase) - iOS A.I.
 Maze game where you have to solve a maze before the chaser catches you.
 Made using a Pathfinding algorithm and Growing Tree algorithm.

 - [Aimbooster Bot](https://github.com/ashayp22/aimboosterbot) - Beat the [Aimbooster](http://www.aimbooster.com/) world record using a Python autoclicker bot.

+- [Ace the Maze](https://github.com/ashayp22/Ace-the-Maze) - An interactive Swift Playground that teaches kids about COVID-19 and coding.
+Created for the 2020 WWDC student challenge.

 # What I use